Private Attribute Inference from Images with Vision-Language Models: Further Experimental Details

 \subsection{Model and Deployment Details}

 All closed-source models (i.e., \gptv{} and Gemini-Pro) were accessed through their respective APIs provided by OpenAI and Google.
 In particular, we used \texttt{gpt-4-1106\-vision-preview} for all experiments and \texttt{gpt-4-1106-\-preview} for output formatting and evaluation.
 For Gemini, we used \texttt{gemini-\-pro-\-vision}.
 All open-source models were run on a single Nvidia-H100 GPU instance.
+Experiments can be repeated in less than a day on similar hardware.
 We provide more detailed information about batch sizes and model quantizations in \cref{tab:training_details}.